Department of Medicine Promotions Committee

 - Ask all members to declare potential conflicts of interest at the beginning of each candidate review, and determine if the conflict is significant.

-Each committee member is assigned five-six candidates to review, approximately half as primary reviewer and half as secondary reviewer.
-Assignments consider obvious conflicts of division and provide a mixture of rank and promotion pathways to each reviewer.
+Each committee member is assigned four-six candidates to review, approximately half as primary reviewer and half as secondary reviewer.
+Assignments consider obvious conflicts of specialty division and provide a mixture of rank and promotion pathways to each reviewer.

 The primary reviewer will review the assigned candidate’s confidential promotion documents that present the details of his/her background and achievements since the last promotion.
 On the basis of these achievements, the primary reviewer will make a recommendation for or against promotion, and will justify the conclusion through a thorough analysis of the documentation provided in a written report to be submitted at the meeting in which the candidate will be assessed.